 Beef Mushroom Stew Recipe

 Stew is the perfect way to cook tough cuts of meat that you wouldn’t use in other preparation methods.
 Not only does the low and slow cooking method allow for tender, fall-apart pieces of beef, but it’s an incredibly budget-friendly cooking method that can turn a small amount of meat into a crowd-pleasing feast.

-For this particular recipe, I opted to use a combination of mushrooms, beef and parsnips and a splash of red wine to take this recipe from good to great.
-Adding wine to stew is nothing new, a classic boeuf bourguignon recipe is a great example of this, as spirits, beer and wine are a simple and effective way to add a burst of flavour to any recipe.
-Although adding wine does initially add alcohol to the dish, as it cooks down, most the alcohol cooks off, leaving enhanced flavour and aroma.
+For this particular recipe, I opted to use a combination of mushrooms, beef, parsnips, and a splash of red wine to take this recipe from good to great.
+Adding wine to stew is nothing new, a classic boeuf bourguignon recipe is a great example of this, as spirits, beer, and wine are a simple and effective way to add a burst of flavor to any recipe.
+Although adding wine does initially add alcohol to the dish, as it cooks down, most of the alcohol cooks off, leaving enhanced flavor and aroma.

 Moreover, although this recipe calls for mixed mushrooms, you can certainly use any type of mushrooms you have available; button, cremini, chanterelles, oyster mushrooms, or any combination of them will work well in this recipe.
 Plus, if you are not a fan of parsnips, you can easily swap them for carrots or potatoes instead.
 Regardless of what combination of ingredients you chose, after a few hours in the oven, you’ll have a rich and tender beef and mushroom stew that is sure to warm you up on a cold winter’s day.